Boost Your Creativity With The Zettelkasten Method

 Notice that Zettelkasten only uses 3 main “containers” to store notes: the inbox for fleeting notes, the literature notes archive, and the permanent notes archive.
 That’s it.
 You should not try to create complex folder structures within each “container”.
 Instead, you should keep those containers are simple as possible.
 Some people expand the base structure to separate “Reference notes”, but I chose not to.
 To me, those are also literature notes.

-Notes in a Zettelkasten have a simple structure:
+Notes in such as system have a simple structure:

 Now that you know the concepts, let’s look at the method.